alicevillar/sfa_api/README.md

 Swagger enabled the development across the entire API lifecycle, from design and documentation, to test and deployment.
 It has also been used as an interface.
 > :radio_button: We have 6 endpoints, with the following features:
 > * :arrow_forward: 1 - user registration (generates an authentication key)
-> * :arrow_forward: 2 - download images (user can download images with their authentication key and also with a demo key)
+> * :arrow_forward: 2 - download images (users can download images with their authentication key and also with a demo key)
 > * :arrow_forward: 3 - upload images (users can upload images to increment our database)
 > * :arrow_forward: 4 - demo key (the demo key is: Demo_Key_SFA_Trial and can only be used to download images)
 > * :arrow_forward: 5 - GDPR1 (to comply with GDPR, the system allows users to see their data)